 In today’s world, toxic chemicals are everywhere—in the air we breathe, the water we drink, the food we eat, and the products we use.
-These chemicals pose an ever-increasing threat to human health and the environment, and scientific evidence continues to link chemical exposure to increasing numbers of health problems, including asthma, certain types of cancer, infertility, learning disabilities, neurological diseases, obesity, and more.
-Among the chemicals that have received the most attention in recent years are formaldehyde, toxic flame retardants, phthalates, parabens, and Bisphenol A (BPA), which are found in many of the products we use every day, like household cleaners, baby products, furniture, and plastics.
-We might assume that the government is actively testing and protecting us from toxic chemicals, but that is far from the truth.
+These chemicals pose an ever-increasing risk to human health and the environment—scientific evidence continues to link chemical exposure to increasing numbers of health problems, including asthma, certain types of cancer, infertility, learning disabilities, neurological diseases, obesity, and more.
+Chemicals that have received major attention in recent years include formaldehyde, toxic flame retardants, phthalates, parabens, and Bisphenol A (BPA), which are found in many of the products we use every day like household cleaners, baby products, furniture, and plastics.
+Many people assume the government is actively testing and protecting us from toxic chemicals, but that is far from the truth.

-LCV is a member of the Safer Chemicals, Healthy Families Coalition and is working with Congress to reform our broken chemical law.
+LCV is a member of the Safer Chemicals, Healthy Families Coalition and is pushing for Congressional action to enact meaningful reform of our broken chemical policies.
 We are also committed to working with the administration to use its existing authority to take actions to restrict chemicals that pose health and environmental concerns.
-Many of our state league partners work to advance chemical policy reform in their state legislatures with the goals of gaining immediate public health protections while continuing to keep pressure on federal legislators and industry to work towards national chemical policy reform.
+Many of our state league partners work to advance chemical policy reform in their state legislatures with the goals of gaining immediate health protections while keeping pressure on federal legislators and the industry to work towards national chemical policy reform.